Are you suffering from allergies and have tried just about every allergy product on the market?

-Well Northeast Atlanta ENT offers an effective, safe solution for allergy sufferers— allergy drops (also known as sublingual immunotherapy or SLIT).
+Well, the allergists at Northeast Atlanta ENT offer an effective, safe solution for allergy sufferers— allergy drops (also known as sublingual immunotherapy, allergy immunotherapy drops, sublingual allergy drops, or SLIT).

 SLIT is a form of immunotherapy, and it is a safe and effective method to relive your allergy symptoms.
 The drops are also considered an alternative treatment to allergy shots.
 The process of placing the drops of allergen extracts underneath the tongue and swallowing it is referred to as allergy drops.

 Since the allergen extracts become absorbed by the stomach lining, your body will become tolerant of the allergen over a period of time.